-APLU's Council on Research Solicits Applications for Next Class of CoR Research Leader Fellows
+APLU's Council on Research Solicits Applications for Next Cohort of CoR Research Leader Fellows

-Applications for the second class of CoR Research Leader Fellows are now being accepted through April 20, 2018.
-Please contact Research Leader Fellowship Program coordinators Robert Nobles and Alicia Knoedler or APLU Assistant Director of Research Policy Sarah Rovito with any questions.
+Applications for the third cohort of CoR Research Leader Fellows are now being accepted through April 1, 2019.
+Please contact Research Leader Fellowship Program coordinators Drs.
+Robert Nobles and Alicia Knoedler or APLU Director of Science & Research Policy Sarah Rovito with any questions.

 The CoR Research Leader Fellowship Program is open to individuals in positions with focused responsibilities related to building and supporting research capacity and competitiveness at APLU institutions.
 Typical titles associated with these positions include:

 The primary purpose of the CoR Research Leader Fellowship Program is to enable research leaders to develop knowledge and skills in new research-support areas of interest.
 The core activity within the program enables Fellows to arrange short-term visits to other research institutions with strong programs and activities in the skill area to be developed.
-Fellows are expected to attend the New/Future VPR Workshop at the CoR Summer Meeting; to participate in professional meetings and additional training opportunities related to new areas of interest; and to develop content (publications, concept papers, presentations) related to challenges within new areas of interest with the intent of contributing to broader knowledge and providing unique perspectives on these topics.
+Fellows are expected to attend the New and Future VPR/VCR Workshop at the CECE-CoR Joint Summer Meeting in June 2019; to participate in biweekly videoconference meetings with other Fellows; to participate in professional meetings and additional training opportunities related to new areas of interest; and to develop content (publications, concept papers, presentations) related to challenges within new areas of interest with the intent of contributing to broader knowledge and providing unique perspectives on these topics.

-Fellows will meet (video/teleconference) biweekly to discuss topics of interest and the possibility of collaborating on a project to contribute to future training and literature related to research capacity and competitiveness.
+Fellows will meet (video/teleconference) regularly to discuss topics of interest and the possibility of collaborating on projects to contribute to future training and literature related to research capacity and competitiveness.
 It is not a requirement of the program to collaborate on these projects, but Fellows are strongly encouraged to document the new knowledge they are acquiring and to identify ways in which they can demonstrate their increased capacity and developing expertise.

-The CoR Research Leader Fellowship Program will be 18 months in duration, with appointments of a cohort of 5-10 fellows to be made at the APLU CoR Summer Meeting each year.
-This timeline enables one cohort to overlap with another cohort of fellows for 6 months, allowing for onboarding of a new cohort by the previous cohort, peer mentoring, and other exchanges among cohort members.
-The 18-month term will also enable Fellows to conduct their campus visits, participate in the identified meetings and conference, and then complete a project to contribute to future training and literature related to research capacity and competitiveness.
+The CoR Research Leader Fellowship Program will be 18 months in duration, with appointments of a cohort of 5 to 7 Fellows to be made at the APLU CoR Summer Meeting each year.
+This timeline enables one cohort to overlap with another cohort of Fellows for 6 months, allowing for onboarding of a new cohort by the previous cohort, peer mentoring, and other exchanges among cohort members.
+The 18 month term will also enable Fellows to conduct campus visits, participate in the identified meetings and conferences, and then complete a project to contribute to future training and literature related to research capacity and competitiveness.

 The CoR Research Leader Fellowship is not a monetary award; rather, it is a structured program that provides coordination, networking, training materials, and guidance.
 Fellows and APLU member institutions will benefit from the CoR Research Leader Fellowship Program through increased skills and knowledge in new areas that will not only benefit the individual, but will contribute new, effective practices and perspectives to the research leader's home institution.
 Fellows will gain essential knowledge through visiting institutions with different cultures and adaptive practices; develop a broad professional network along with leadership and collaborative problem-solving skills; and contribute to a growing professional literature base on practices and approaches to competitive research support, infrastructure, and capacity.